mattmitchell6/stripe-api-postman-collection/README.md

 ## Instructions

-Get up and running with this Stripe API Postman Collection
+Get up and running with this Stripe API Postman collection

-1. Import the Postman Collection.
+1. Import the Postman collection.
 Copy the [stripe-api-postman-collection.json](https://github.com/mattmitchell6/stripe-api-postman-collection/blob/master/stripe-api-postman-collection.json) contents and paste in the **Import > Paste Raw Text** section.

 2. This collection takes advantage of Postman [variables and environments](https://learning.getpostman.com/docs/postman/variables-and-environments/variables/#understanding-variables-and-environments) to store/access your Stripe secret key and commonly used Stripe object IDs.